wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/get-started-healthcare/includes/1-5-features-benefits.md

 ### Medical records

-The medical records area allows for patients to view medications, allergies, conditions, visit summaries, care plans and care teams.
+The medical records area allows for patients to view medications, allergies, conditions, visit summaries, care plans, and care teams.

 ![Screenshot of Patient Access portal showing a list of medications that are prescribed for the patient logged into the portal.](../media/6-medications.png)